-The states that have sexual predator laws providing for civil commitment generally require a special hearing at which the state presents evidence of the offender’s “volitional impairment,” which means inability to control him/herself from engaging in similar illegal behavior in the future.
-However, the state does not have to prove that the offender suffers from mental illness, as that is defined by mental health professionals, research, and the professionally-accepted diagnostic manuals.
-Many sexual predator laws permit the state to civilly commit an offender who has a “personality disorder” or “mental abnormality” that affects his/her emotional or volitional capacity (in other words, self-control), in addition to allowing commitment of those deemed mentally ill.
-For example, the Washington State sexual predator law defines “personality disorder” as “an enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual's culture, is pervasive and inflexible, has onset in adolescence or early adulthood, is stable over time and leads to distress or impairment.”
+The states that have sexual predator laws providing for civil commitment generally require a special hearing at which the state presents evidence of the offender's "volitional impairment," which means inability to control him/herself from engaging in similar illegal behavior in the future.
+However, the state does not have to prove that the offender suffers from mental illness, as defined by mental health professionals, research, and professionally-accepted diagnostic manuals.
+Many sexual predator laws permit the state to civilly commit an offender who has a "personality disorder" or "mental abnormality" that affects his/her emotional or volitional capacity (in other words, self-control), in addition to allowing commitment of those deemed mentally ill.
+For example, the Washington State sexual predator law defines "personality disorder" as "an enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual's culture, is pervasive and inflexible, has onset in adolescence or early adulthood, is stable over time and leads to distress or impairment."
 (Wash.
 Rev. Code Ann. § 71.09.020.)

 The civil commitment hearing is held before a judge rather than a jury, such as the one that heard the evidence and rendered the verdict on the sex offense charge.